 CAIP-104: Namespace Reference Purpose and Guidelines

-Author Juan Caballero, Wayne Chang
+Author Bumblefudge, Wayne Chang

 Status Review